 \section{Conclusions}

-We have presented the idea of {normal preconditioner}, a notion of goodness of a preconditioner for normal equation.
-As a consequence, we have illustrated the non uniqueness of an ideal {normal preconditioner}.
-We believe that the large number of ideal {normal preconditioners} already makes a significant case as to why we should regard the problem of preconditioning the normal equation as tamable as preconditioning the original linear system.
+We have presented the idea of {normal preconditioner}, a notion of goodness of a preconditioner for the normal equation.
+As a consequence, we have illustrated the non-uniqueness of an ideal {normal preconditioner}.
+We believe that the large number of ideal {normal preconditioners} already makes a significant case as to why we should regard the problem of preconditioning the normal equation as feasible as preconditioning the original linear system.

-Additionally, we gave practical examples of situations where the normal equation arising from PDEs can be preconditioned to obtain an iteration count comparable to classical preconditioner for the original linear system.
+Additionally, we gave practical examples of situations where the normal equation arising from PDEs can be preconditioned to obtain an iteration count comparable to classical preconditioners for the original linear system.
 We named the general framework devised to construct such preconditioner: normal preconditioning.
-The normal preconditioning framework can be summarised as follows: \begin{enumerate} \item identify the correct class of Riesz maps $\tau:V^\prime\to V$ from the function space involved in the continuous PDE we have discretised; \item consider a PDE such that its discretisation $P$ is a good {normal preconditioner} for the normal equation; \item consider as preconditioner for the normal equation the matrix $P^TTP$. \end{enumerate} In particular, we investigated the advection diffusion equation discretized with both finite difference and finite elements.
-In Example \ref{ex:L2InnerProduct}, we highlighted the importance of choosing a consistent Riesz map $\tau$ in \textit{step 1}.
-In Example \ref{ex:H1InnerProduct}, following \textit{step 2}, we picked as $P$ the non-stabilised discretisation of the reaction diffusion operator, while we considered as $A$ a streamline diffusion stabilised discretisation of the advection diffusion equation.
+The normal preconditioning framework can be summarised as follows: \begin{enumerate} \item identify the correct class of Riesz maps $\tau:V^\prime\to V$ from the function space involved in the continuous PDE we have discretised; \item consider a PDE such that its discretisation $P$ is a good {normal preconditioner} for the normal equation; \item consider as preconditioner for the normal equation the matrix $P^TTP$. \end{enumerate} We investigated the advection diffusion equation discretized with both finite elements and finite differences.
+In Example \ref{ex:H1InnerProduct}, following \textit{step 2}, we picked as $P$ a discretisation of the reaction diffusion operator, stabilised with the same streamline-diffusion term as the advection diffusion operator $A$, which we discretised with SUPG stabilisation.
 We then showed that the preconditioner $P^TTP$ can easily be inverted via multigrid strategies, since it is a reaction-diffusion operator.
-Lastly, we showed that this strategy yields a preconditioner that is mesh-independent for a sufficiently small value of $\nu$ and that has a number of iterations comparable to the one obtained with classical preconditioners for the original linear system itself.
+Lastly, we showed that this strategy yields a preconditioner that is mesh-independent for a sufficiently small value of $\nu$ and that requires a number of iterations comparable to the one obtained with classical preconditioners for the original linear system itself.

-We would like to conclude by discussing some questions that we plan to investigate further in the future. \begin{enumerate}